CodeYourFuture/fundamentals-course/lesson-2/lesson.md

 Although the block-based coding you practiced for homework solved only simple problems with a simple language, we'll look briefly at four concepts you used which are also at the heart of professional coding.

 <!-- TODO: write this up properly -->
-(mentor notes: 15 minutes. sequence, repetition with loops, conditional execution with if/else, and breaking bigger problems into smaller problems, with functions.
-Possibly showing representations in JS).

 ## Help with Homework Exercises